-The TBX control was originally designed to work with an active pre-amp circuit, such as the Mid Boost circuit found in the Clapton Strat (more on that later…).
-When the TBX components were chosen, their operation was considered alone with these active circuits.
+The Fender TBX control was originally designed to work with an active pre-amp circuit, such as the Mid Boost circuit found in the Clapton Strat (more on that later…).
+When the Fender TBX components were chosen, their operation was considered alone with these active circuits.
 As an example, the 82K ohm resistor.
 This resistor acts like a shunt in the circuit.
-Always in the circuit, irrespective on the pots position.
+Always in the circuit, irrespective of the position of the pot.

-After the success of the TBX control in the Clapton Strat, fender started fitting it to other passive guitars.
-Problem is, the high impedance of a passive guitar circuit doesn’t really need, or like an additional 82K ohm shunt.
+After the success of the Fender TBX control in the Clapton Strat, Fender started fitting it to other passive guitars.
+The problem is, the high impedance of a passive guitar circuit doesn’t really need or like an additional 82K ohm shunt.